choi8616/cse15l-lab-reports/lab-report-3/lab-report-3-week-6.md

 > Description

 - Screenshot below demonstrates the usage of the alias
-- Generally, we type in our course specific account name and host name to log in to the remote server (ex: `cs15lwi22aww@ieng6.ucsd.edu`)
+- Generally, we type in our course specific account name and host name to log in to the remote server (ex: `ssh cs15lwi22aww@ieng6.ucsd.edu`)
 - However, by using `config` file, we can easily log in by simply typing in `ssh ieng6`

 ![Image](sshCommand.png)